autoplot/documentation/javadoc/org/das2/jythoncompletion/ui/HTMLDocView.md

+# org.das2.jythoncompletion.ui.HTMLDocView

-# org.das2.jythoncompletion.ui.HTMLDocViewHTML documentation view.
+HTML documentation view.
   Javadoc content is displayed in JEditorPane pane using HTMLEditorKit.

-HTMLDocView( java.awt.Color bgColor )
+# HTMLDocView( java.awt.Color bgColor )
 Creates a new instance of HTMLJavaDocView

 ***